alphasaft/Micro/src/documents/Advanced Handbook.md

 * The third is that, even if there's something that's clearly a syntax error somewhere in the script, everything will run as usual, and the program will crash only when you get there.

-Both problems are negligeable in the case of a small language : a very little amount of checks will be needed, and the separation of concerns is something it is important to worry about, but far more in big project than in small ones.
+All three problems are negligeable in the case of a small language : a very little amount of checks will be needed, and the separation of concerns is something it is important to worry about, but far more in big project than in small ones.
 However, adressing them can't be a bad things, and that's what we'll do here.

 The `MicroRunner` class supports an additionnal property, `checkers`, which is a list of `MicroReducer`s.
 Unlike our main reducers, the result they return after running their main `script` reducer is discarded.
 Right after parsing the script, the checkers are ran in the provided order.
-If any of them deem the script to be incorrect at some location, they can throw an exception ; in that case, the whole process is immediately stopped and the script is not reduced by the `MicroRunner.reducer`.
+If any of them deems the script to be incorrect at some location, they can throw an exception ; in that case, the whole process is immediately stopped and the script is not reduced by the `MicroRunner.reducer`.
 On the other hand, if all checkers run smoothly, then the script is actually reduced.
 Writing a checker is just like writing the main reducer : you write reducers (called checkers in that context) for each operator and macro. `$`-ing an AST, as usual, invokes the corresponding checker, so `$` is to be read as "check" when writing a checker.
 As the API remains the exact same, every `MicroReducer` feature, like scoping, work as usual.
 Notice, however, that unlike the main `reducer`, whose `script` reducer's return value is the thing that `MicroRunner.run` returns, the results produced by all checkers are simply discarded should they succeed.

 Does it solve our problems ?